Generic Name: certolizumab pegol

-- Keep Cimzia in the refrigerator at 36ºF to 46ºF (2ºC to 8ºC)
+- Keep Cimzia in the refrigerator between 36ºF to 46ºF (2ºC to 8ºC).

 - Do not freeze Cimzia.

-- Protect Cimzia from light.
-Store Cimzia in the carton.
+- Protect Cimzia from light .
+Store Cimzia in the carton it came in.

-- Do not use Cimzia if the medication is expired (today's date is past the date printed on the vial, prefilled syringe or carton), or if the liquid looks cloudy or discolored.
+- Do not use Cimzia if the medicine is expired.
+Check the expiration date on the prefilled syringe or carton.

-The vials and prefilled syringe are glass.
-Do not drop or crush them.
+- The Cimzia prefilled syringe is made of glass.
+Do not drop or crush the syringe.

-Always keep Cimzia, injection supplies, puncture-proof container, and all other medicines out of the reach of children.
+Keep Cimzia and all medicines out of the reach of children.

 Cimzia lyophilized powder: